Santi-hr/ImgSeq_GeoContextualizer/README.md

 # ImgSeq_GeoContextualizer
-Creates an image sequence of maps with location from a set of photos with Exif data to give context to those pics
+Generates an image sequence of maps with the locations from a set of photos with GPS Exif data in order to give them context.
+It can use a google location history json for better results.
+Usually the tracking is better than the GPS Tags.

+For best results, during your trip you can use some sports app (Like Endomondo) to increase the rate of geolocation and achieving more resolution.

+## How to use
+Will add this section later

+## Examples
+Will add this section later

+## Requeriments
+* Python3
+* Matplotlib
+* Smopy
+* Exifread

+## Terms of use
+This module fetches image maps from OpenStreetMap's servers.
+[See the usage policy](https://operations.osmfoundation.org/policies/tiles/).
+In particular, be careful not to retrieve large maps as this can overload the servers.